 Platform: Learn more about how to secure Zoom for your company.

 Seek out a Zoom cyber security solution that has the following capabilities:

-Detect meetings that do not meet the Zoom security best practices of requiring passwords, ensuring users cannot join before hosts, and confirming hosts have waiting rooms enabled for selective admittance.
+Detect meetings that do not require passwords, ensuring users cannot join before hosts, and confirming hosts have waiting rooms enabled for selective admittance.
 Meetings that lack these configurations are much more likely to be joined by unwanted participants.

 Your cybersecurity solution should verify all meeting and account settings for security, and trigger alerts and auto-rollback for non-compliant settings.
 Suspicious sign-ins can be quickly identified and disabled through our platform.